Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

   >### Idempotency

-   The way idempotency is enforced in uCom is strictly as follows:
+   The way idempotency is enforced in Connected Commerce (uCom) is strictly as follows:

-A transaction can be sent with the same idempotent ID (Client-Request-Id) at any time to receive the same response as the original transaction, however if no response from uCom was received during the initial transaction then the subsequent time the ID is sent will be treated as a new request.
+A transaction can be sent with the same idempotent ID (Client-Request-Id) at any time to receive the same response as the original transaction, however if no response from Connected Commerce (uCom) was received during the initial transaction then the subsequent time the ID is sent will be treated as a new request.

-A response includes timeouts, errors, or anything else that is being returned from uCom as a response to the request.
+A response includes timeouts, errors, or anything else that is being returned from Connected Commerce (uCom) as a response to the request.
 This response constitutes a completed transaction as per idempotency rules.

 If a transaction is still in flight and the same idempotent ID is used, a 503 error will be returned to signify that the transaction is still in progress.
 This can be continually retried until a different response (non-503 error) is received to signify whether the transaction has completed or not.

 Any other 500 error received constitutes a completed transaction and would need to have a new idempotent ID generated to retry that transaction.
 In this case the original transaction will be rolled back and no duplicate payments will be made.
-An example of a scenario when you should resend the idempotent ID would be if the network timed out on client side and no response was received from the uCom application.
+An example of a scenario when you should resend the idempotent ID would be if the network timed out on client side and no response was received from the Connected Commerce (uCom) application.

 Also note that the idempotent ID will only last for 24 hours regardless, so any retries with the same ID would need to be made within the 24-hour window after generation.